JackDanna/FogentRoleplayTemplate/src/Settings/Fogent Roleplay Setting Template/FogentRoleplay.md

 Contested Checks occur when two character's actions conflict.
 The most obvious example of this is fighting, though other examples include drinking contests, arm wrestling, or stealth vs perception.

-When a Tied Contested Check occurs, niether side makes any progress and the contested check is a stalemate.
+When a Tied Contested Check occurs, neither side makes any progress and the contested check is a stalemate.
 If this contested check happens within a combat round, than the stalemate is only applicable on that round.
-After The Narrator has narratively described the stalemate if both sides reinitiate the contested check, they can perform another Contested Check.
+After The Narrator has narratively described the stalemate if both sides initiate the contested check again, they roll off again.

-Sometimes, a character might actually want a stalemate with niether side making progress.
+Sometimes, a character might actually want a stalemate with neither side making progress.
 Here are some examples:

 - If a character is fighting a foe they have no chance of handling on there own, a stalemate is good as just holding them off until backup arrives is the smart move.
-- If a character is already successfully hidden from their opponent, then when their oppent tries to detect where they are hiding, a stalemate means they get to remain in stealth.
+- If a character is already successfully hidden from their opponent, then when their opponent tries to detect where they are hiding, a stalemate means they get to remain in stealth.
 - If a character is trying to keep there eyes on an enemy trying to hidden, then when their opponent tries to hide, a stalemate means they can still see the opponent.

 **Combat example 1:**